- IP Camera Systems

 - Network Video Recorders

 - More FAQs about IP Camera Systems

 Frequently Asked Questions or FAQs about IP Cameras

-Q: What makes the network IP cameras different than a CCTV video camera?
+Q: What makes the network IP cameras different than an Analog CCTV video camera?

-A: CCTV cameras connect to a video monitor or DVR using a coax connection, while IP cameras connect directly to the network using a RJ45 connector and have their own IP address.
-That means the camera has intelligence and can be shared by many PCs using web browser and the video recorded using video management software or a NVR.
+A: CCTV analog cameras connect to a video monitor or DVR using a coax connection, while IP cameras connect directly to the network using a RJ45 connector and have their own IP address.
+CCTV or analog cameras transmit analog signals over the coax cables, while IP cameras transmit digitally encoded video over a standard network cable.
+IP cameras have computers and intelligence, so they can be shared by many PCs using web browser and the video recorded using video management software or a NVR.

 Q: How large are the images in Kbytes?